benmvp/slides/md/2015-no-js-fossetcon.md

 - Using semantic HTML5 `<header>` tag & `<ul>` + `<li>`
 - Also using SMACSS + BEM CSS class naming
+  - SMACSS: Scalable and Modular Architecture for CSS
+  - BEM: Block, Element, Modifier
+  - a way to organize CSS and prevent class name collisions
-- Generic class for all of the items + unique class for each item
+- Element class for all of the items + modifier class for each item

 /////